Paramedic Program Disclosures

 Once Accepted

-• Applicants will be required to provide a form of payment to enroll.
-Applicants can pay in full, $400 down and sign a payment agreement, provide 3rd party billing information (i.e. employer, tribe, etc.) or using approved scholarship funds (restrictions apply).
+- Applicants will be required to provide a $200 non-refundable deposit upon acceptance.
+Applicants can then pay the entire course fees in full, pay $400 down and sign a payment agreement, provide 3rd party billing information (i.e. employer, tribe, etc.) or pay using approved scholarship funds (restrictions apply).
 Applicants will not be enrolled until a suitable payment is secured.

-**Candidates can get advanced standing for A&P for courses taken at colleges or universities.
+**Candidates can get advanced standing for A&P for courses taken at colleges, universities or other technology centers.
 A&P courses taken at other tech centers require the candidate to take an A&P placement exam and score 80% or higher to receive advanced standing credit.

 Accreditation